Coronavirus Law Resources

 The Health Protection (Coronavirus, Restrictions) (England) (No. 4) Regulations 2020 were made at 2.45 pm on 3 November 2020.
 The explanatory memorandum made interesting reading, not least because it calls what the government likes to refer to as the "New National Restrictions" as a "national lockdown".

-My colleague Gary Grant and myself have written an article summarising the restrictions on movement, gatherings and businesses in the regulations.
+My colleague Gary Grant and myself produced an article summarising the restrictions on movement, gatherings and businesses in the No.4 Regulations.

 Lawyers often need to know what the guidance was at a given point in time, and for that, UK Government Web Archive and Wayback Machine are your new BFFs, because the gov.uk website only summarises changes with dates on which they were made rather than provide full legacy documents.
 Here are links to some of the key guidance landing pages on UK Government Web Archive: